 You could check their facebook account or their websites to subscribed to their notifications.
 They will send you emails or personal alerts when they're on sale.

-On my personal experience, as a budget traveller, I usually checked flights prices months before my planned vacations.
+I usually checked flights prices months before my planned vacations.
 I have noticed that most of these airlines are offering discounts during holidays or during national celebrations sometimes they also offer discounts for off-peak season (June-August) during March-April.
 I booked my Palawan trip on March for travel of August.
 It is a real savings since trip to Palawan cost more than two thousand to three roundtrip while I got it for a little over a thousand, see the difference? :) My Cebu trip cost me more than a thousand too, a 50% off from the airline.
 My biggest saver was my trip to CDO.
 Cagayan de Oro flights cost 3 thousand one way on regular fare or 1800 sale on other airlines but I've got it only for P157.00 roundtrip.
 A great value saver.
 This is during our President's proclamation (Noynoy Aquino) where they offered fifteen pesos to any domestic destinations

 Sunday, March 13, 2011